Full-Time MBA (FTMBA) Policies

 Typically, a student will discuss with a particular faculty member the possibility of receiving supervision on an independent study research project.
 Projects may receive anywhere from 1.5 to 6 academic credits, but normally no more than 3 credits may be granted in any one semester.
 Students may apply a maximum of 6 units of independent study credit toward the 67-credit degree requirement.

-Once a project is agreed upon between student and professor, the student must submit an Independent Study Form to the academic advisor for evaluation and approval.
+Once a project is agreed upon between the student and the professor, the student must submit an Independent Study Form to the academic advisor for evaluation and approval.
 The petition should outline the topics to be covered, the texts or other research material to be used, and the research methodology to be employed.
 Students must be in good academic standing to be approved for independent study.

 Curricular Practical Training (CPT)

-CPT is work that is a part of a structured program offered in the curriculum.
+CPT is work that is a part of a structured program offered in the FTMBA curriculum.
 Examples of CPT at Olin include summer internships and internships during the final semesters of the program.

-1. Students must get approval from Olin, enroll in the CPT-approved course, and then obtain approval from the Office for International Students and Scholars (OISS).
+• Students must get approval from Olin, enroll in the CPT-approved course, and then obtain approval from the Office for International Students and Scholars (OISS).

-2. Students must complete one academic year (both fall and spring semesters) before becoming eligible for CPT.
+• Students must complete one academic year (both fall and spring semesters) before becoming eligible for CPT.

 Enrolling in CPT